-Supply to our customers is sensitive to increased sales taxes and economic conditions affecting their disposable income.
+Supply to the Company's customers is sensitive to increased sales taxes and economic conditions affecting their disposable income.
 Discretionary consumer purchases, such as of vaporization products and consumption accessories, may decline during recessionary periods or at other times when disposable income is lower and taxes may be higher.
-Presently, the sale of vaporization products and certain other consumption accessories is, in certain jurisdictions, subject to federal, state, provincial and local excise taxes like the sale of conventional cigarettes or other tobacco products, all of which generally have high tax rates and have faced significant increases in the amount of taxes collected on their sales.
+Presently, the sale of vaporization products and certain other consumption accessories is, in certain jurisdictions, subject to federal, provincial and municipal excise taxes like the sale of conventional cigarettes or other tobacco products, all of which generally have high tax rates and have faced significant increases in the amount of taxes collected on their sales.
 Other jurisdictions are contemplating similar legislation and other restrictions on electronic cigarettes and certain other vaporizer products.
-Should federal, state, provincial and local governments and/or other taxing authorities begin or continue to impose excise taxes similar to those levied against conventional cigarettes and tobacco products on vaporization products or consumption accessories, it may have a material adverse effect on the demand for those products, as consumers may be unwilling to pay the increased costs, which in turn could have a material adverse effect on our business, results of operations and financial condition.
-We may become involved in regulatory or agency proceedings, investigations and audits.
-Our business, and the business of the suppliers from which we acquire the products we sell, requires compliance with many laws and regulations.
-Failure to comply with these laws and regulations could subject us or such suppliers to regulatory or agency proceedings or investigations and could also lead to damage awards, fines and penalties.
-We or such suppliers may become involved in a number of government or agency proceedings, investigations and audits.
-The outcome of any regulatory or agency proceedings, investigations, audits, and other contingencies could harm our reputation or the reputations of the brands that we sell, require us to take, or refrain from taking, actions that could harm our operations or require us to pay substantial amounts of money, harming our financial condition.
-There can be no assurance that any pending or future regulatory or agency proceedings, investigations and audits will not result in substantial costs or a diversion of management's attention and resources or have a material adverse impact on our business, financial condition and results of operations.
+Should federal, provincial and municipal governments and/or other taxing authorities begin or continue to impose excise taxes similar to those levied against conventional cigarettes and tobacco products on vaporization products or consumption accessories, it may have a material adverse effect on the demand for those products, as consumers may be unwilling to pay the increased costs, which in turn could have a material adverse effect on the Company's business, results of operations and financial condition.
+The Company could also become involved in regulatory or agency proceedings, investigations and audits.
+The Company's business, and the business of the suppliers from which the Company acquires the products it sells, requires compliance with many laws and regulations.
+Failure to comply with these laws and regulations could subject the Company or such suppliers to regulatory or agency proceedings or investigations and could also lead to damage awards, fines and penalties.
+The Company or such suppliers may become involved in a number of government or agency proceedings, investigations and audits.
+The outcome of any regulatory or agency proceedings, investigations, audits, and other contingencies could harm the Company's reputation or the reputations of the brands that it sells, requires it to take, or refrain from taking, actions that could harm the Company's operations or require the Company to pay substantial amounts of money, harming its financial condition.
+There can be no assurance that any pending or future regulatory or agency proceedings, investigations and audits will not result in substantial costs or a diversion of management's attention and resources or have a material adverse impact on the Company's business, financial condition and results of operations.